anonymous-repo-for-blind-reviews/IWCS2025-for-blind-review/README.md

   <h2>Rare lemmas types, domain-specificity and manual annotations files</h2>
   The resources needed to replicate the results (the automatic portion of the annotation of the domain-specificity and rarity) and the file/s of the manual annotations.
   <h2>Lexical Divergence</h2>
+  This folder contains the files for the implementation of a sentence-level evaluation metric designed to measure lexical divergence in machine-translated texts, particularly for political and humanitarian domains.
+It complements traditional MT metrics (e.g., BLEU, METEOR, BERTScore) by identifying whether domain-critical terms were preserved, omitted, or semantically drifted.
 </p>